ibm-cloud-docs/power-iaas/environmental-req.md

 | Temperature       | 5°C - 45°C (41°F - 113°F) |  |
 | Relative humidity | 8% to 85% |  |
 | Maximum dew point | 27.0°C (80.6°F) |  |
-{: caption="Table 1.
-Recommended and allowed environmental parameter values" caption-side="bottom"}
+{: caption="Recommended and allowed environmental parameter values" caption-side="bottom"}

 To set up the operating environment, IBM suggests using the recommended values from Table 1.
 Over prolonged use, this operating environment becomes reliable and energy-efficient.